There is support for small businesses available during the COVID-19 pandemic.

 Guidance and advice for those providing hotel and other accommodation in the UK has been published for the first time here.

-Commercial tenants who cannot pay their rent because of COVID-19 will be protected from eviction.
+On April 23, 2020, extra measures to protect commercial tenants who cannot pay their rent because of COVID-19 from aggressive debt recovery were announced.
 Further details are now available.

 With the forecast increase in demand for financial support, retailTRUST are planning to work in partnership with key retailers to create a Capital Appeal for Retail to support the most needy suffering hardship as a result of COVID19.
 Retailers seeking their help to create hardship funds for their staff should approach them directly.
 The staff in retail are working very hard to support the whole society in which we operate and it is only fitting that we seek the support of the general public to support the most needy amongst those serving them selflessly.